CriticalCraft/MusicPlugin/README.md

 ## Using the plugin

+ Variables that are required are <>
+ Variables that are optional are []

  There are 3 commands for the plugin
  - `/bm add  <name> <playlist/biome> <min> <sec> [time: day/night] <url>`
  - `/bm check [biome]`